AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

   >[!NOTE]
   >
   >For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the **[!UICONTROL Inbound email]** rules are no longer used for synchronous delivery failure error messages.
+For more on this, see [this section](#bounce-mail-qualification).
   >
   >For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).